RC2014Z80/RC2014/ROMs/CPM-IDE/README.md

 The [CP/M Drives directory](https://github.com/RC2014Z80/RC2014/tree/master/ROMs/CPM-IDE/CPM%20Drives) contains a number of CP/M drives containing commonly used applications, such as the [Zork Series](https://github.com/RC2014Z80/RC2014/blob/master/ROMs/CPM-IDE/CPM%20Drives/ZORK.CPM.zip), [BBC Basic](https://github.com/RC2014Z80/RC2014/blob/master/ROMs/CPM-IDE/CPM%20Drives/BBCBASIC.CPM.zip), [Hi-Tech C v3.09](https://github.com/RC2014Z80/RC2014/blob/master/ROMs/CPM-IDE/CPM%20Drives/HITECHC.CPM.zip), and [MS BASIC Compiler v5.3](https://github.com/RC2014Z80/RC2014/blob/master/ROMs/CPM-IDE/CPM%20Drives/BASCOM53.CPM.zip).
 MS Basic 5.29 is available in the example [system drive](https://github.com/RC2014Z80/RC2014/blob/master/ROMs/CPM-IDE/CPM%20Drives/SYS.CPM.zip).

-An empty [CP/M 16MB drive](https://github.com/RC2014Z80/RC2014/blob/master/ROMs/CPM-IDE/CPM%20Drives/TEMPLATE.CPM.zip) file is provided as a template.
+An empty [CP/M 16MB drive](https://github.com/RC2014Z80/RC2014/blob/master/ROMs/CPM-IDE/CPM%20Drives/TEMPLATE.CPM.zip) file is provided as a template to create additional user drives.
 Unfortunately, the CP/M tools package doesn't properly extend CP/M drive files out to the full size of 16777216 bytes when it creates them on FATFS.
 Using (unzipping) this template, and renaming it as desired, on a FATFS drive is all that is needed to create a new CP/M drive on any PATA hard drive or Compact Flash card.
+Each new file created provided a new 16MB CP/M drive which can store up to 1024 files.

 FAT32 supports over 65,000 files in each directory.
 Using a 128GB drive it is possible to store more than that many CP/M-IDE drives on one IDE drive, but this upper limit hasn't been tested.